embeddings-benchmark/mteb/README.md

 ```
 This implementation employs the MaxSim operation to compute the similarity between sentences.
 While MaxSim provides high-quality results, it processes a larger number of embeddings, potentially leading to increased resource usage.
 To manage resource consumption, consider lowering the `corpus_chunk_size` parameter.

-Currently, this implementation does not utilize an index.
-However, support for indexing will be introduced once PyLate adds compatibility with the PLAID Index.
-You can track the progress of this feature on the PyLate GitHub repository: [Issue #72](https://github.com/lightonai/pylate/issues/72).

 <details>
   <summary>  Saving retrieval task predictions </summary>